Project

 The thing that surprises me a bit is that other players seem to also scrobble from streams.
 Maybe I will have to take a look if and how they treat this problem.

-#13 Updated by John Lindgren almost 12 years ago
+#13 Updated by John Lindgren over 12 years ago

 Michael Jacobs wrote: